 We participated in the WLTP challenge, a 1-day economy driving event which provides the opportunity for the UK’s vehicle manufacturers to prove the real-world fuel efficiency of their vehicles, whether powered by petrol, diesel, hydrogen or electric.

 We also switched to LED lighting as this can create as much as a 60% to 70% improvement in energy efficiency.
 The environmental benefits of LED lighting also extend to their manufacturing process as no mercury is used internally and no special handling is required once they reach the end of their lifespan.

-By 2020 we had a 100% green fleet!
+By 2020 100% of our vehicles met green fleet green fleet credentials!
 This included the Tesla models S and 3, a Mercedes-Benz PHEV, Volkswagen Golf PHEV and a Hyundai PHEV.

 We also made the switch back to glass milk bottles for our office supply as once consumed they get returned for reuse and over their lifespan they require less energy per use than plastic.

 In June we began a data collection process with Carbon Footprint Ltd to calculate our annual carbon emissions and achieve ‘Carbon Assessed’ status.

 In October we received the final report, outlining our annual carbon emissions with a detailed breakdown highlighting the most significant emission sources, as well as recommendations on how we could reduce our greenhouse gas emissions.

 With this information we joined forces with MoreTrees, the eco-tech platform that enables you to plant trees, take climate action and support sustainable development.
 We calculated the amount of carbon we were required to sequester to offset our annual emissions.
 And then purchased carbon credits which retired 58 tonnes of carbon with the UNFCCC, meaning we are now carbon neutral!